 Tuition and fees are subject to change.
-Please click here to see current Tuition & Fees.
+Please go to https://www.socc.edu/getting-started/paying-for-college/tuition-fees/ to see our current tuition and fees.

 All courses carry a per course registration fee and a per credit incidental fee.
 All distance education courses carry a per course fee.
 These fees allow students access to campus services without additional cost such as:

 - Southwestern’s distance learning courses

 Some courses are offered as self-support and carry a fee amount that is required for course delivery and materials.

 All students are charged fees regardless of service utilization.
 The College reserves the right to change tuition and fees at any time.
 This does not affect the right of the College President to levy special charges at any time should conditions make this necessary.
 A late fee may be assessed for original registrations processed after the start of the term.
 Registrations received after the end of the term may be assessed a $250 late registration fee.

 Tuition and fees are assessed when students register.
 Students are ultimately responsible for enrolled courses or dropping them within the time required.

 Students are responsible for payment arrangements at the time of registration.
 Southwestern mails reminder letters with account balances monthly.
 As a courtesy, account balance statements are emailed monthly.
 Account balances under $500 require payment in full or students may be withdrawn if payment is not received within five days of registration.
 Payments may be made by cash, check, money order, VISA, MasterCard or Discover Card.
 Please make checks payable to Southwestern Oregon Community College or pay on myLakerLink.
 Tuition and fees may be billed to an employer or an agency if the College has received the appropriate authorization.